Luke Sutton: Return to Derbyshire: 2011

 Towards the end of the 2010 season, it was announced that Sutton would be leaving Lancashire and was looking to join other clubs.
 Shortly after, Sutton signed a contract with Derbyshire.
 Three months after Sutton's return to Derbyshire was announced, he was appointed captain, taking over from Australian Chris Rogers who left the club.
 In May 2011, a month into the season, Derbyshire's head of cricket, John Morris, left the club.
 Sutton was left with a more prominent role in managing the team till the end of the season.
 In an effort to improve on their last-place finish in the 2010 County Championship, Derbyshire introduced several new players.
 The team finished fifth in the Second Division in 2011 and third in their CB40 group.
 Sutton's successful leadership of an inexperienced side was generally praised.

-Personal life

-He married Jude Hughes in 2008 and they have twins, Albie and Amelie.
-They divorced in 2018.
-He is now engaged to Joanna Hepworth and the couple are due to marry in October 2020.
+Retirement

 In early December 2011, Sutton retired from all forms of cricket, in part because of his admitted battle with depression.